Close Menu

 • Quick Toddler Tantrum Tips You Can Use Today

-I’m a university professor who teaches conflict resolution and HR management.
-I help adults solve problems every day.
-But here’s the truth: negotiating with grown-ups is much easier than dealing with a two-year-old who wants a candy bar.
+Negotiating with grown-ups is way easier than dealing with a two-year-old who wants a candy bar.

-Last week, my son had a major meltdown at our local grocery store.
-I want to share what happened and the practical toddler tantrum tips that actually work when you’re standing in the cereal aisle, feeling like the worst parent in the world.
+I want to share what happened and the toddler tantrum tips that actually worked when I was standing in the cereal aisle, feeling like the worst parent alive.

 What Happened at the Grocery Store